plainC/wondermacros/docs/objects.md

 Properties are defined using VAR macro.
 The first argument specifies the scope which is private, read, or public.
 Read means read-only so x and y can only be modified in the implementation of Point's methods.
+When we have created instances of a class, public and read-only properties can be accessed directly by `object->property`.
+Private properties must be accessed through class name, by `object->class_name.property` (e.g. `p->Point.x` if `x` property is declared private).
+This is because a class having a private property can be inherited later.
+If the subclass adds a property with the same name compiler would not notice possible conflicts in polymorphic use cases if the access would be direct.

 ### How to inherit a class